adarshkhub/Uber_Analysis/README.md

 # Uber_EDA_Analysis
 Analysis done using Pandas, Matplotlib, Numpy, Seaborn
 ## Overview
-Having previously done an EDA on feaux uber data "pyber" I was curious about how the process would feel with some real data.
+Having previously done an EDA on faux uber data "pyber" I was curious about how the process would feel with some real data.
 This is an Uber data set from Kaggle showing a customer's uber usage behavior over the course of a year.

 ## Results